roc-11/pp4-jetset-journal/README.md

 * As a site administrator, I would like to have control over approving user comments before they appear on the front-end.
 * As a site administrator, I would like to manage user contact requests and mark them as read.
 * As a site administrator, I would like to have a simple UI that will encourage users to return and engage with the blog.
+* As a site administrator, I would like to easily add a new blog post to the website/blog from the front-end/website.
+* As a site administrator, I would like to easily edit or delete a blog post from the  website/blog from the front-end/website.

 #### User Stories